Matt LaFleur: 2019 season

 On September 5, 2019, LaFleur made his regular-season head coaching debut against the Chicago Bears, and led the Packers to a 10–3 victory.
-He also became the first Green Bay coach to win his first game against the Bears since Vince Lombardi in 1959.
+He also became the first Green Bay head coach to win his first game against the Bears since Vince Lombardi in 1959.
 The Packers finished with a 13–3 record in LaFleur's first season as a head coach, and in the process, LaFleur became the first Packers rookie head coach to win 10 games, make the playoffs, and win the NFC North (as well as going 6–0 in division play in the process).
 In addition, the 13 wins were the most from a rookie coach since Jim Harbaugh did it with the 49ers in 2011.

 LaFleur led Green Bay to their first postseason berth since the 2016 season as the NFC's number two seed, as he won his postseason debut against the Seattle Seahawks 28–23 in the divisional round of the playoffs to advance to the NFC Championship Game, where the Packers fell to the top-seeded San Francisco 49ers 37–20.